|

 oatmeal cranberry cookies on a plate

-a crisp on the outside but chewy centered cookie with bits of dried cranberries and cinnamon
+A crisp on the outside but chewy centered cookie with bits of dried cranberries and cinnamon.

 Prep Time 15 minutes